Da-Dylan-Ma/ece326/notes/asst1.md

 5. Windows Subsystem for Linus setup: `sudo apt install build-essential` to install other build essential tools including `make`
 6. Why do some classes possess the `factory` method?
 When is it called, or is it a special method handled differently by C++?
 Note that it is defined in the header file as a static method.
     + Answer: Called in the Config class when processing the arguments.
+7. `Player::play(Hand*, Hand*)` is called to allow user to perform Blackjack actions.
+Suppose hit is called, but the `Shoe` object is not exposed to the `Player` to draw cards.
+A possible solution is to process everything in `Blackjack` which has access to `Shoe`, but how should `Player` pass the action to be taken to `Blackjack`, when the header of `Player` is fixed?
+    + Can additional attributes and methods be assigned to `Player` in the implementation, despite not defined in the header?

 ---